 Recalculated GPA: It is important to note if the colleges and universities you are applying to recalculate your GPA and how they may do that.
 USF does recalculate GPAs, but institutions can perform their recalculations differently, so it’s a good idea to understand how each school does theirs.

 If you haven’t already gathered, there can be a lot of moving parts to the college application process.
 Organization is key to making sure you don’t miss requirements or deadlines, which is why I encourage my students and families to create a timeline on the important dates and deadlines.
 For example, a timeline should include several important milestones:

 - Registration deadlines for the SAT/ACT exams you plan to take

 - Dates that the college/university applications become available

-- Dates you plan to complete your Common Application and/or Coalition Application
+- Dates you plan to complete your Common Application

 - Deadline to submit FAFSA to the colleges/universities you are applying to join

 I also strongly encourage creating a list of each institution you are applying to attend, what they require, and the deadline for each.
 Once you have applied, you can take your list a step further by adding the university student portal you would use to check the status of your application.